statsig-io/docs/docs/statsig-warehouse-native/building-blocks/metric-sources.md

 ### Where to Filter

-You can filter Metric Sources in metric defintions For example o a Metric Source can key to multiple event-based metrics by filtering to different events in the Metric definition.
+You can filter Metric Sources in metric definitions For example o a Metric Source can key to multiple event-based metrics by filtering to different events in the Metric definition.
 This can be very powerful for unblocking non-data stakeholders who want to set up metrics from trusted Metric Sources.
 The downside is that if you are filtering huge datasets in Metric definitions, it can possibly lead to us scanning more data than necessary.